Pythonidaer/proshopapp/docs/source/index.rst

 more about React and other technologies.
 The main website can be found  `here. <https://proshopapp2023.herokuapp.com/>`_

-Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.
+Check out the :doc:`introduction` section for further information, including how to :ref:`intro` the project.

 .. note::

-   This project is under active development.
+   This documention is under active development.
+It's main purpose is to help me gain understanding from Brad Traversy's ProShopApp course.

 Contents
 --------

 .. toctree::

-   usage
+   introduction
    api

 ProShopApp has its documentation hosted on Read the Docs.